PhillisEssel/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Set Up Rescouces in Azure cloud.
 Creat Domain Controller, name it "DC-1," then set DC's NIC Private IP address to be static.
 Next create the Client VM, name it "Client-1," use the same resouce group and vnet that was created for VM 1 (DC). check topology with Network Watcher.
 Next insure connectivity for both VMs.
 Login to Client-1 Remote Desktop and ping DC-1'S Private IP address (perpetual ping).
 Login to DC and enable ICMPV4 in the local windows Firewall then check back into Client-1 and make sure the ping is successful.
+Next you are going to install Active Directory.
+Login to DC-1 and instal Active Directory Domain Services.
+Promote as a DC: Set Up a new forest with any domain name (example: mydomain.com).
+Restart and then log back into DC-1 as user mydomain.com\labuser.
 </p>
 <br />